Exploring the free-energy landscape of a rotating superfluid: Introduction

-Campbell and Ziff \cite{campbell1979vortex} performed an extensive numerical study to search for the free-energy minimising state of a collection of identical point vortices for various numbers of vortices, $1 \le N \le 30$ (and some special cases with larger $N$).
+Campbell and Ziff \cite{campbell1979vortex, Campbell1978} performed an extensive numerical study to search for the free-energy minimising state of a collection of identical point vortices for various numbers of vortices, $1 \le N \le 30$ (and some special cases with larger $N$) in the unbounded domain.
 In their approach, Campbell and Ziff converged vortex crystals (relative equilibria of the equations of motion) by initialising point vortices on a series of concentric circles and performing gradient descent on the free energy to iteratively update the vortex positions until a minimum was reached.
-This numerical approach should be contrasted with other analytical approaches to find vortex crystals, which often rely on assuming certain symmetries or geometric constraints \cite{stieltjes1900, lewis1996, aref2005} and hence have often been restricted to fairly modest values of $N$.
-Recent reviews \cite{Newton2009, Newton2014} have highlighted the need for a systematic study of the low-energy equilibria that emerge as the number of vortices increase.
+This methodology complements analytical approaches to find vortex crystals, which often rely on assuming certain symmetries or geometric constraints \cite{stieltjes1900, lewis1996, aref2005} and hence have often been restricted to fairly modest values of $N$.
+While many known equilibria are symmetric \citep{Aref2003}, more recent numerical work \citep{Aref1998,Newton2007} hints at the ubiquity of \emph{asymmetric} states, and recent reviews \cite{Newton2009, Newton2014} have highlighted the need for a systematic study of the low-energy equilibria that emerge as the number of vortices increase.
 We tackle this problem here by combining numerical methods typically employed in the dynamical systems approach to turbulence \citep{Viswanath2007}, and newer optimisation techniques that have emerged in the field of deep learning \citep{blondel2022efficient}.

 The dynamical systems picture of turbulence envisions fluid motion as a trajectory in a high dimensional state space, pin-balling between simple invariant solutions \citep{Kawahara2012,Graham2021}.
 These ideas gained significant traction following the discovery of a myriad of unstable travelling waves on the laminar-turbulent boundary in a pipe \citep{Faisst2003,wedin_kerswell_2004} and with the discovery of an unstable periodic orbit embedded in the turbulent attractor of a minimal Couette flow \citep{Kawahara2001}.
 Finding these exact solutions relies on both (1) a sensible method for generating initial guesses for simple invariant sets and (2) a Newton-Raphson approach to converge them \citep{Viswanath2007,Chandler2013}.
 Point (1) here has been a significant constraint on applying these ideas at high Reynolds numbers, while point (2) restricts the search to (relative) equilibria and periodic orbits — the method is not appropriate for computing connecting orbits for example.